The Crestfallen

-The Crestfallen is a demo EP by the British doom metal band Anathema.
+The Crestfallen is a demo EP by the British rock band Anathema.

 Release

 It was the first official release in Anathema's discography.
 "They Die" was not included on the vinyl version.

 In 1994, The Futurist Label included all of the tracks as part of the band's first album Serenades.
 The following year, Peaceville released the EP as a double CD with Serenades.
 In 2001, it was re-issued together with Pentecost III on one disc.

 Orchestral versions of "Crestfallen", "They Die" and "Everwake" were recorded for the 2011 compilation Falling Deeper.

 Track listing

 All lyrics written by White (except track 4, lyrics written by D. Cavanagh), all music written by Anathema.